 Item Status 1 Support continued reuse of the Spreckels site, a previously disturbed large industrial site.
 Support filling of unused land with other agriculture and industrial uses.
 Clark Pacific owns and occupies the site.
-Room for expansion.
 2 Maintain diverse pool of developable land in appropriate locations, particularly industrial and commercial land.
-Complete, General Plan Land Use map includes ample land.
+Draft General Plan Land Use map includes ample land.
 3 Encourage new development in places with existing or previous industrial and commercial activity to minimize loss of existing agricultural lands, and to maximize downtown revitalization.
 Downtowns and previously disturbed lands are targeted for redevelopment.
 4 Conduct a market study to determine how the county can capitalize on specific competitive locations where revenue generating uses might be highest.
-Countywide study should be completed in Fiscal Year 2010/2011.
-Other studies for individual sites will be done as needed.
+Countywide study will be completed by 2010.
+Earlier studies for individual sites will be done as needed.
 5 Encourage industrial and commercial uses (including new business and technology parks) that are compatible with and/or do not conflict with existing agriculture and other industrial uses.
 Ongoing.
-6 Strategically locate new industrial properties to take advantage of local and regional transportation corridors (e.g., Interstates 80, 5 and 505, and State Routes 16 and 128), and to minimize impacts to agriculture Complete.
-General Plan Land Use map includes appropriate land.
-7 Strategically locate highway commercial properties to take advantage of interstate transportation corridors (e.g., Interstates 80, 5 and 505), particularly in Dunnigan; Complete.
-General Plan Land Use map includes appropriate land.
+6 Strategically locate new industrial properties to take advantage of local and regional transportation corridors (e.g., Interstates 80, 5 and 505, and State Routes 16 and 128), and to minimize impacts to agriculture Draft General Plan Land Use map includes appropriate land.
+7 Strategically locate highway commercial properties to take advantage of interstate transportation corridors (e.g., Interstates 80, 5 and 505), particularly in Dunnigan; Draft General Plan Land Use map includes appropriate land.
 8 Encourage new community-serving 3 and local-serving 4 retail to locate in existing communities, closest to population centers and housing clusters, and at an appropriate scale.
-Complete.
-General Plan Land Use map includes appropriate land.
-9 Encourage new regional retail 5 to locate only in existing cities and/or in the Dunnigan new town Complete.
-General Plan Land Use map includes appropriate land.
+Draft General Plan Land Use map includes appropriate land.
+9 Encourage new regional retail 5 to locate only in existing cities and/or in the Dunnigan new town Draft General Plan Land Use map includes appropriate land.
+10 Support growth of local economies and new Ongoing.
+Existing and